The first Five Rules Of Firearm Safety! #shorts #22lr

 What are the five fundamental rules of firearm safety?

-The five rules are: 1.
-Treat every firearm as if it's loaded.
+The five fundamental rules are: 1.
+Treat every firearm as if it were loaded.
 2. Never point a firearm at anything you are not willing to destroy.
-3. Keep your finger off the trigger until ready to fire.
-4. Be sure of your target and what lies beyond it.
+3. Keep your finger off the trigger until you are ready to fire.
+4. Always be sure of your target and what lies beyond it.
 5. Always wear hearing and eye protection.

-What personal protective equipment (PPE) is necessary for firearm safety?
+What personal protective equipment (PPE) is recommended when handling firearms?

 Related News